Spiritual Biography

 Frances S. Lee

 To write about the spiritual legacies I bring to spiritual direction, I have to back up a few generations.
 My paternal grandparents were Chinese refugees who fled to Taiwan during the Chinese Communist Revolution.
 After completely starting their lives over in a new country, my grandmother became a seminary teacher and my grandfather became a minister in Taipei.
+My grandfather passed away early, and my grandmother raised my father and his siblings at the seminary, working three jobs to make ends meet.
 A generation later, my parents immigrated separately to the United States, met in college, and married.

 Unable to access social support through existing churches, they planted a church in Dallas for other Chinese immigrants like themselves.
 This beloved community raised me.
 Church gave me shared meaning with others and a conduit for revering holy mystery.
 Eventually, my father went to seminary and returned to our church serve as a minister.